mssujith/home/research.md

 <img src="media/time_shift.png" width="494.5"
 />
 <img src="media/matching.png" width="494.5" ALIGN="" class="floatRight" />
+*The baseline and monitor data and estimated time shift (Fig 1).
+Time shifted monitor and baseline data (Fif 2).*

 ## Multichannel Seismic Data Analaysis
 Seismic data will provide us a time picture of subsurface structure.
 The data can be analysed to visualizing tools like imagery, models of velocity profiles, etc.